-In my last (fifth) Report, I provided an update on the status of the sinking fund.
-I reported that in November 2013 the Minister wrote to the Treasurer seeking approval for proposed arrangements for the Adelaide Oval Redevelopment sinking fund.

-In January 2014 the Treasurer responded to the Minister's request and advised that he:
+In my fifth Report, I provided an update on the status of the sinking fund.
+I communicated that in November 2013 the Minister wrote to the Treasurer seeking approval for proposed arrangements for the Adelaide Oval Redevelopment sinking fund.
+I further conveyed that in January 2014 the Treasurer responded to the Minister's request and advised that he: